Memphis Cerebral Palsy Attorneys

-Skilled legal representation for families of children injured at birth in Memphis, Jackson and throughout the state
+Skilled legal representation for families in Memphis, Jackson and throughout West Tennessee

 As one of the most common childhood disorders in the United States, cerebral palsy affects about 500,000 people.
 It is a group of disorders that affect a person’s movement, balance and posture, and their ability to control their muscles.
-It is caused by brain damage or abnormal brain development and the symptoms for each person with a range of mild symptoms such as an awkward gait when walking to more severe symptoms such as intellectual disabilities, seizures, vision and hearing problems, and spine and joint problems according to the U.S. Centers for Disease Control and Prevention (CDC).
+Cerebral palsy is typically caused by brain damage or abnormal brain development, and the symptoms for each person with a range of mild symptoms such as an awkward gait when walking to more severe symptoms such as intellectual disabilities, seizures, vision and hearing problems, and spine and joint problems.

 At the law firm of Bailey & Greer, PLLC, we understand how devastated many parents feel when their child has been diagnosed with cerebral palsy.
 Our skilled birth injury attorneys in Memphis and Jackson work with the finest medical experts to determine if your child’s disorder was caused by medical negligence.
 We take on the legal burden of winning the compensation that your family will need in order to plan for your child’s future.

 - What are the causes of cerebral palsy?

 - What are the symptoms of cerebral palsy?

 - What are the different types of cerebral palsy?

 - What is the treatment for cerebral palsy?

 - How does medical negligence lead to cerebral palsy?

 - What is the value of my West Tennessee cerebral palsy birth injury claim?